WRansohoff/GD32VF103_templates/README.md

 # GD32VF103 Bare-Metal "Hello, World"

-This is my first try at writing a minimal bare-metal program for the GD32VF103CB RISC-V microcontroller.
-These look like fun chips because their peripherals are very similar to those found on the well-understood STM32F103 workhorse, but they have a shiny new RISC-V CPU core which is 50% faster and maybe more power efficient.
+This is a handful of template bare-metal programs for the GD32VF103CB RISC-V microcontroller.
+These look like fun chips because their peripherals are very similar to those found on the well-understood STM32F103 workhorse, but they have a shiny new RISC-V CPU core which is 50% faster and apparently more power efficient.
 So while RISC-V is a fairly young architecture, there is still plenty of example code demonstrating how to work with these peripherals, which should make it easier to get started.

-It is written for a "Longan Nano" board, which you can buy from Seeed Studios for a little less than $5 each at the time of writing:
+They are written for a "Longan Nano" board, which you can buy from Seeed Studios for a little less than $5 each at the time of writing:

 [Seeed Studio's Longan Nano Page](https://www.seeedstudio.com/Sipeed-Longan-Nano-RISC-V-GD32VF103CBT6-Development-Board-p-4205.html)

 These boards include a common-anode RGB LED, with the cathodes connected to pins `C13` (Red), `A1` (Green), and `A2` (Blue).
 Since the pins are connected to the cathodes instead of the anodes, writing a `0` turns an LED on and writing a `1` turns it off.
 You can find more information about how the board is wired in its schematic:

 [Longan Nano Schematics](http://dl.sipeed.com/LONGAN/Nano/HDK/Longan%20Nano%202663/Longan%20nano%202663(Schematic).pdf)

+They also have a 160x80-pixel `ST7735` TFT display wired to one of its `SPI` peripherals, which is a nice little extra.

 # Compiler Toolchain